Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Season Stats

-- He's tacked on 272 rushing yards on 53 carries and seven rushing touchdowns, averaging 17.0 yards per game.
+- He's also figured in the ground game, with 272 rushing yards (17.0 ypg) on 53 carries with seven rushing touchdowns.

-- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 49.2% of the time while running the football 50.8% of the time.

 - Tannehill has thrown 73 passes in the red zone this season, 48.0% of his team's red zone plays.